stryker-mutator/stryker-js/packages/stryker-vue-mutator/README.md

 These are marked as `peerDependencies` so you get a warning during installation when the correct versions are not installed.

-The `vue-template-compiler` module should have the same version as your Vue project version, which is why we can't pin it down.
+The `vue-template-compiler` module absolutely requires the same version as your Vue dependency itself, which is why it is a peerDependency instead of a dependency.